-One of the most commonly asked questions at a job interview is “Where do you see yourself in 5 years’ time?” or “Where do you want to be in 5 years’ time?”
+One of the most commonly asked questions at a job interview is where you see yourself at some point in the future for example, “Where do you see yourself in 5 years’ time?” or “Where do you want to be in 5 years’ time?”

 If you don’t have all your life mapped out, the question can cause confusion and moreover, seem annoying.
 Do you really know what you will be doing or do you really know what you would want to be doing in five years?